acs14/tester1/2 -other competitive methods.md

 Lets add another paragraph, and see how we go! finally….
 I’d like to write a little more to this plot, because it is quite useful..
-It is useful in many ways for tracking, so I could use this to synchronise instead of dbox, or the apple cloud..
+It is useful in many ways for tracking, so I could use this to synchronise instead of dbox, or the apple icloud..